ArloysMacias/fitness4you/README.md

 [Back to Top](#table-of-contents)
 ## Deployment
 ### How to run this project locally
-In order to run this project on your idea, you firstly need to have these tools: - An IDE like Visual Studio Code
+In order to run this project on your computer/IDE, you firstly need to have these tools: - An IDE like Visual Studio Code

-#### Instaled:
+#### Installed:
 * An [IDE](https://realpython.com/python-ides-code-editors-guide/) (or Integrated Development Environment)for work with Python
 * [Python3](https://www.python.org/download/releases/3.0/)